dominik-pfl/MasterThesis_LLM_optimization_ORCA/README.md

 ## How to use this repo
 1. Install uv: pip install uv
-2. check if its working: uv --version
+2. check if its working: uv (you should see a help menu)
-2.
+3. initialize uv project